ramstorm/midicloro/README.txt

 Run MIDIcloro with the current settings:
 ./midicloro

-Automatically start midicloro on boot:
+Automatically start MIDIcloro on boot:
 Download the latest version of the auto-start script startm.sh and make it executable. wget https://github.com/ledfyr/midicloro/releases/download/v1.2/startm.sh chmod +x startm.sh

-Configure midicloro with the inputs/output you wish to use and verify that it works.
+Configure MIDIcloro with the inputs/output you wish to use and verify that it works.
 In the file /etc/rc.local, add a call to the startm.sh script with the path to midicloro as parameter.
 Place it before the last exit command.
 IMPORTANT - add a '&' to let startm.sh run as a background process, otherwise your system will hang on boot.

 Example (midicloro and startm.sh are downloaded to /home/pi):